richelbilderbeek/bevy_tdd_book/docs/chapters/move_player.md

 - `get_player_velocity` returns the velocity from a game

 Note that we pick a `Vec2` as the data type to store a velocity.
-Bevy uses `Vec2` and `Vec3` extenstively, among other for coordinats, hence here I extend that practice.
+Bevy uses `Vec2` and `Vec3` extensively, among other for coordinates, hence here I extend that practice.
 This is just a social convention, so feel free to create your own velocity structure if you feel like it!